mzazon/awesome-cloud-projects/aws/event-driven-stream-processing/event-driven-stream-processing.md

 ## Prerequisites

-1. AWS account with administrator access or appropriate permissions for Kinesis, Lambda, DynamoDB, and CloudWatch
+1. AWS account with administrator access or appropriate permissions for Kinesis, Lambda, DynamoDB, CloudWatch, SQS, SNS, and IAM
 2. AWS CLI v2 installed and configured
 3. Basic understanding of streaming data concepts and JSON data formats
-4. Python 3.8+ knowledge for Lambda function development
+4. Python 3.9+ knowledge for Lambda function development
 5. Text editor for code development
 6. Estimated cost: $25-50 per month for moderate traffic (1MB/sec, 1M events/hour) with default settings

 > **Note**: The estimated cost assumes a single-shard Kinesis stream, Lambda processing with default memory settings, and a DynamoDB table with on-demand capacity.
 Scale these components based on your actual workload requirements.
+Lambda invocations and DynamoDB read/write units are the primary cost drivers.

 ## Preparation